DimonikRV/airport/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### `Guide`
+This App shows flights for today by default.
+As nowadays there is no flights, you can choose month April 04 or other day to see some fake flights.
+The data comes from mockapi.io and filtered by date and flights number or city.

 #### Author: Dmytro Reva